Terms & Conditions

-- You must not allow anyone other than the hirer or any other driver set out on the front page of the Rental Agreement to drive the vehicle and you must not hire the vehicle to anyone or use it for commercial gain.
+- You must not allow anyone other than the Authorised Driver or any other Additional Authorised Driver set out on the front page of the Rental Agreement to drive the vehicle and you must not hire the vehicle to anyone or use it for commercial gain.

 - You must not use the vehicle on an unsealed road unless it is a four wheel drive (4WD) vehicle.

 - You must not use the vehicle "off road" (e.g. on a fire trail, beach, dirt track, grassed area or to cross streams, rivers or any other body of water), unless your Rental Agreement specifically authorises you to do so.

 - You must not, unless we authorise you to do so, use or drive the vehicle:

 - into or out of the Northern Territory, Western Australia, Weipa (Queensland) or Tasmania; or

 - in the Northern Territory, outside any town or city limits between sunset and sunrise; or

 - in any other remote area as specified in your Rental Agreement between sunset and sunrise; or